Bradfield: St Giles, Bradfield

 This pretty little church is open at all times and welcomes all who wish to come and pray, contemplate or just sit in the quiet of the country side.

 St. Giles is a rural church, very rural, on a single track road.
 Please take great care when you visit us as we share the lanes with walkers, cyclists, horse riders and wild life.
-Also some rather large farm equipment also uses the lanes!
+Also some rather large farm equipment uses the lanes!

 Lastly a press cutting from the Norfolk Chronicle and Norwich Gazette dated 21st July 1860.